skbkontur-ke/options/README.md

 ## Contributing

-Add safe methods with only `TResult` generic parameter into `Option.TValue.cs`.
-Add unsafe methods or methods with other generic parameters as extension methods.
+Add safe methods into `Option.TValue.cs` if possible.
 That allows simplier upcasts.